-D. Assets, Liabilities, and Net Position
+D. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Net Position

 1. Deposits and Investments

 Cash and cash equivalents include cash on hand, demand deposits and short-term investments with original maturities of three months or less from the date of acquisition.